btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/C-effects.md

   - Brian Holt
 ---

+## Effects

 We have enough of an app to start making some API requests now.
-We want the app to request an initial set of pets on initial load of the page.
+We want the app to request an initial set of pizzaTypes on initial load of the page.
 So let's make that happen using a special hook called `useEffect`. `useEffect` allows you to say do a render of this component first so the user can see _something_ then as soon as the render is done, _then_ do something (the something here being an effect).
 In our case, we want the user to see our UI first then we want to make a request to the API so we can initialize a list of pizzas.

 > Make sure you have both your Vite dev server running _and_ your API server running.
 Both.